1j01/textual-paint/README.md

 This is a TUI (Text User Interface) image editor, inspired by MS Paint, built with [Textual](https://textual.textualize.io/).

+No [Paint](https://jspaint.app), no gain, that's what I always say!

 <!-- GitHub doesn't support line-height style in markdown, so I can't use inline HTML for the screenshot without seams between rows of text.
 But I can include the HTML inside <foreignObject> in an SVG file and include that as an <img> element. -->
 <!-- GitHub doesn't support figure/figcaption in markdown, so I have to use a table. -->
 <table>